arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                     type: integer
                   result:
                     description: |
-                      An array of result documents (might be empty if query has no results).
+                      An array of result documents for the current batch (might be empty if the query has no results).
                     type: array
                     items:
                       type: ''